Generation Next Governor at Large

 Step out of your comfort zone, be intentional, and have a great pair of walking shoes.

 - Go out of your way to learn more.
 Take time to see what’s out there.
 Don’t skip over a booth because you don’t know what the product/service is.
 You never know what could be beneficial to you or your company.

 - Be intentional.
 Ask questions and stay curious.
 Intentionally sit through some speakers.
 The time flies, and you don’t want to miss out on a single bit of it.

 - Have the most comfortable shoes available.
 If you don’t have a comfortable pair of shoes, go buy some (and maybe some inserts while you’re at it).
 There’s a lot of ground to cover.

-NTEA’s Generation Next gives new industry professionals support in developing skills and building peer relationships in the work truck industry.
-Visit ntea.com/generationnext for more resources.
+Generation Next gives new industry professionals support in developing skills and building peer relationships in the work truck industry.
+Involvement is free to employees of NTEA member companies with less than 10 years of industry service.
+Learn more at ntea.com/generationnext.